frosxt/light/README.md

 #### Who is this meant for?

-This is meant for developers to make the development of minecraft plugins easier.
+This is meant for developers to make the development of Minecraft plugins easier.
 Server owners don't need to do anything with this except install it as a plugin on servers which utilise this library.

 #### Will this have x feature or support?

-If there is a specific feature or support for something that you'd like to see, feel free to make a suggestion by opening an issue.
+If there is a specific feature or support for something you'd like to see, feel free to suggest it by opening an issue.

 ## Optimisations

 This library is designed to be as optimised as possible and provide the most cost-free methods of getting stuff done.
-Performance is a priority with this library as-with all other products.
+Performance is a priority with this library as with all other products.

 ## Authors